ALOHAnet: Pure ALOHA

-Let T refer to the time needed to transmit one frame on the channel, and let's define frame-time as a unit of time equal to T. Let G refer to the mean used in the Poisson distribution over transmission-attempt amounts.
+Let T refer to the time needed to transmit one frame on the channel, and define frame-time as a unit of time equal to T. Let G refer to the mean used in the Poisson distribution over transmission-attempt amounts.
 That is, on average, there are G transmission attempts per frame-time.

 Consider what needs to happen for a frame to be transmitted successfully.
 Let t refer to the time at which it is intended to send a frame.
 It is preferable to use the channel for one frame-time beginning at t, and all other stations to refrain from transmitting during this time.

 For any frame-time, the probability of there being k transmission-attempts during that frame-time is:

 The average number of transmission-attempts for two consecutive frame-times is 2G.
 Hence, for any pair of consecutive frame-times, the probability of there being k transmission attempts during those two frame-times is:

 Therefore, the probability ($Prob_{pure}$) of there being zero transmission-attempts between t-T and t+T (and thus of a successful transmission for us) is:

 The throughput can be calculated as the rate of transmission attempts multiplied by the probability of success, and it can be concluded that the throughput ($S_{pure}$) is:

 The maximum throughput is 0.5/e frames per frame-time (reached when $G=0.5$), which is approximately 0.184 frames per frame-time.
 This means that, in Pure ALOHA, only about 18.4% of the time is used for successful transmissions.

 Slotted ALOHA

-An improvement to the original ALOHA protocol was Slotted ALOHA, which introduced discrete timeslots and increased the maximum throughput.
-A station can start a transmission only at the beginning of a timeslot, and thus collisions are reduced.
-In this case, only transmission-attempts within 1 frame-time and not 2 consecutive frame-times need to be considered, since collisions can only occur during each timeslot.
-Thus, the probability of there being zero transmission attempts by other stations in a single timeslot is:
+An improvement to the original ALOHA protocol was Slotted ALOHA, which introduced discrete time slots and increased the maximum throughput.
+A station can start a transmission only at the beginning of a time slot, and thus collisions are reduced.
+In this case, only transmission-attempts within 1 frame-time and not 2 consecutive frame-times need to be considered, since collisions can only occur during each time slot.
+Thus, the probability of there being zero transmission attempts by other stations in a single time slot is:

 the probability of a transmission requiring exactly k attempts is (k-1 collisions and 1 success):